Madhav-bansal013/AuraBooks/README.md

-Certainly!
-Here's an example of a `README.md` file for your project:

 # AuraBooks Backend

-AuraBooks is a backend project for managing book information and user authentication.
-This project is built using Node.js, Express, and MongoDB.
+AuraBooks is a MERN stack project for managing bookstore Website.
+This project is built using React , Node.js, Express, MongoDB and Tailwind for styling.

 ## Features

 - User signup with password hashing
-- CRUD operations for books
-- Secure and efficient API design
+- Courses as protected routes
+- Stylish Website using Tailwind

 ## Prerequisites